lsamayoa/java-technical-test/README.md

 ## Project Requirements

-In order to run this project you need to have a java JDK 1.8 or newer installed and configured.
+In order to run this project you need to have a java [JDK](http://docs.oracle.com/javase/7/docs/webnotes/install/) 1.8 or newer installed and configured.
-You will also need maven installed and confiured.
+You will also need [maven](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) installed and confiured.

 ## How to test

-Clone this repo then cd into the projects directory and run `mvn test`.
+Clone this repo then `cd` into the project's directory and run `mvn test`.

 ## NumberArrayUtils